-- ❖ Percentage of students who have All PG students are involved in departmental done in-house projects including projects (Seminars) inter-departmental projects: - Percentage of students doing NA projects in collaboration with other universities/ industry/ institute:
+- ❖ Percentage of students who have done in-house projects including projects (Seminars) inter-departmental projects: - Percentage of students doing NA projects in collaboration with other universities/ industry/ institute:

 29. Awards/ recognitions received at the national and international level by:

 Designation Name of Person Name of the award Faculty Doctoral/post doctoral fellows Not Given Some doctoral students have got fellowships from the UGC/ICSSR Students Not Given Foreign students enrolled are getting scholarships from the ICCR.